 Zeke thinks they are the bomb.
 He also thinks Little Debbie’s oatmeal cream pies are the bomb, but I will take what I can get.
 He has informed me that he will give these a try (they guy bakes! and still the Little Debbies…) on his next long ride.
 He said he will let me know if they mash and conform to his body as he goes the distance.

 If you, like Zeke and his oatmeal creme pies, wish to pack these for energy on the move, I suggest following my step (it’s noted in the recipe) for stirring the mini chocolate chips directly into the batter instead of melting and drizzling them on top (as pictured).
 It minimizes the mess.
 It is also easier and faster than drizzling, regardless of your puck transportation plans.

 Tomorrow, it’s something savory, everyone.
 No raisins.
-Until then, get your puck on and have great day!
+Until then, have great day!